Does A Cold Plunge Make You Tired?

 Your current state of physical conditioning can affect how a cold plunge impacts you.
 Athletes might experience less fatigue due to their body’s familiarity with physical stress, while those new to cold plunges might find it more tiring.

-See also Is It Good To Go From Sauna To Cold Plunge?
+See also Is It Bad To Cold Plunge Everyday?

 Mental State